combust/mleap-docs/faq.md

 Spark ML Pipelines already support a lot of the same transformers and models that are part of MLlib.
 In addition, we offer a wrapper around MLlib SupportVectorMachine in our `mleap-spark-extension` module.
 If you find that something is missing from Spark ML that is found in MLlib, please let us know or contribute your own wrapper to MLeap.

-## Does it Support Custom Transformers?

-Absolutely - our goal is to make writing custom transformers very easy.
-Every transformer in MLeap is already a custom transformer, we just happen to do all of the configuration for the builtin transformers out of the box so you can use them easily.

-For documentation on writing custom transformers, see the [Custom Transformers](http://mleap-docs.combust.ml/mleap-runtime/custom-transformer.html) page.

 ## How Does TensorFlow Integration Work?